 It’s finally getting cooler in Vegas, so we figured it’s time to venture outdoors with local adventures!
-We had never been zip lining before, and I’m the type of person who likes to experience everything at least once.
-Though I had never imagined that I would be ziplining in Vegas for my first time (since we live here), sometimes it’s really now or never.
+We had never been zip lining before, and I’m the type who likes to experience everything at least once.
+Though I had never imagined that I would be ziplining in Vegas for the first time (since we live here), sometimes it’s now or never.

-We’re so glad we did, because we had blast with Flightlinez!
-Scott, Nick, John, and the new guy (it was his actual first day) took great care of us and made sure we didn’t die.
+We’re so glad we did because we had blast with Flightlinez.
+Scott, Nick, John, and the new guy (it was his first day) took great care of us and ensured we didn’t die.
 Plus, this fits in great with our theme of local adventures.
-We want to learn to appreciate everything that our own city has to offer and take time to water our own grass instead of thinking the grass is greener on the other side. :)
+We want to learn to appreciate everything that our own city has to offer and take time to water our own grass instead of thinking the grass is greener on the other side.

 Getting prepped with safety class.
 Also, they have sunscreen ready for you in costco sized bottles.

 After a van ride, there was a 15-minute hike up to the top of the mountain.

 Where I messed up and got stuck.
 They spared me the shaming.

 - Cost: $159 day time, $169 at sunset, and $179 at night. $135 with a Nevada ID (yay locals discount!)

 - The four runs take from 2 to 2 1/2 hours.

 - They are strict with a weight limit for safety reasons.
 You must weigh over 75 lbs and under 250.

 - We went on the morning zipline, but in hindsight recommend the zipline during sunset.